Search for the baryon- and lepton-number violating decays $B^0\to p\mu^-$ and $B^0_s\to p\mu^-$: Measurement of signal branching fractions

 where the first uncertainty is statistical and the second systematic.
 No significant excess of \BdTopmu or \BsTopmu decays is observed and upper limits on the branching fractions are set using the ${\rm CL}_{\rm s}$ method~\cite{Read_2002} with a one-sided test statistic~\cite{Cowan:2010js} as implemented in Refs.~\cite{GammaCombo,LHCb:2016mag}.
 The one-sided test statistic for a given branching fraction value is defined as twice the negative logarithm of the profile likelihood ratio if it is larger than the measured branching fraction and zero otherwise.
 Its distribution is determined from pseudoexperiments, where nuisance parameters are set to their best fit values when generating pseudoexperiments.
 The central values of the Gaussian-constraints are independently varied within their uncertainties for each pseudoexperiment as described in Ref.~\cite{LHCb:2009}.
 With the inclusion of systematic effects as discussed below, the ${\rm CL}_{\rm s}$ curves as a function of the branching ratios are shown in Fig.~\ref{fig:ULdetermine}, and the upper limits at \mbox{90 (95)\%} confidence level (CL) are reported in Table~\ref{tab:Expected-and-observed}, where the observed upper limits are both above the expected ones.
 This is likely due to a fluctuation of the concentration of $\LbTopmunu$ events around the known $B_{(s)}^0$ masses in MLP regions with large MLP response values.

 Several systematic uncertainties can affect the evaluation of the limit on the \BdTopmu and \BsTopmu branching fractions through the normalisation formula (Eq.~\ref{con:norm}).
 The systematic uncertainties considered are related to the fraction of signal and physical backgrounds in each MLP interval; expected total yields of physical backgrounds; signal efficiency; mass resolution of signal shape; fragmentation fraction $f_{\rm sig}/f_{\rm norm}$ (only applicable for the $B_s^0$ mode); branching fraction, efficiency and yield of the normalisation channel $\BuToJPsimuK$.
 The systematic uncertainties on the efficiencies of the signal and normalisation channels include the uncertainties arising from modelling the dependencies of the trigger (PID) efficiency maps.
 The effect on the $p\mu^-$ mass distribution and yield fraction from \LbTopmunu form factor uncertainty and different \LbTopmunu physics models have been studied and found to be negligible.
+No systematic uncertainty is assigned due to the assumptions of unpolarized final states.
 These systematic uncertainties are taken into account for the limit computation by constraining the respective parameters in the likelihood fit with a Gaussian distribution having the central value of the parameter as the mean and its uncertainty as the width.
 The overall impact on the limits is evaluated to be 4\% on \BdTopmu and 11\% on \BsTopmu.